Deeper Instruction, Student-centered class, Wiki, Critical Thinking

 If you were a professional communication coach, how would you write a great Crowdfunding Story for 3Doodler?

 a.
-Watch the video "Motivated Sequence" to understand the 5 steps to create a speech that could motivate people to take actions.
+Watch the video "Motivated Sequence" to understand the 5 steps to create a speech that could motivate people to take action.

 Monroe Motivate Sequence--Presentation Skills (Video Link)

 b.
-Write 5 short sections of each of the 5 steps of motivate sequence for 3Doodler.
+Write 5 short sections of each of the 5 steps of the motivate sequence for 3Doodler.

 c.
 Post your answers to your personal page.